milgra/tutorials/full-stack-web-development-with-clojure-and-datomic.md

       (reset! content posts))))
 ```

-let's call this function from the top of the ```card``` function when the index is 4, so only the active card will load it's content
+let's call this function from the top of the ```card``` function when the index is 3, so only the active card will load it's content. we will also show the content as string if index is 3

 ```
 (defn card [ [ index data ] ]